Healthy, attainable, feel-good recipes—those are my favorite. Take this simple green salad, which has been my go-to holiday salad for five years now.

 - Cuisine: American

 My favorite fresh salad featuring healthy greens, sliced apple, toasted pepitas, dried cranberries and crumbled goat cheese.
-Toss with my simple apple cider vinaigrette (recipe below) or take a shortcut and use store-bought balsamic dressing instead.
-Buy organic greens and apple to avoid pesticides.
-Recipe yields 2 full-sized salads or 4 side salads.
+Toss with my simple apple cider vinaigrette (recipe below) or use balsamic dressing in a pinch.
+Recipe yields 2 full-sized salads or 4 to 6 side salads.

 - 5 ounces (about 5 cups) spring greens salad blend